korenyoni/yonatankoren/posts/b2-adding-sensu-to-infrastructure.md

 Next, I created a playbook for the localhost i.e. master node:

-(Note that yourdomain.com points to your localhost)
+(Assume that yourdomain.com points to your localhost)

 ```
   - hosts: 127.0.0.1